InsertCreativityHere/galp/docs/Arduino.md

 So by using a circular buffer data can be continuously written and deleted from the buffer at the same time independently (since modifying the stop position doesn't affect the start position and vice verse), without ever needed to move any data around.
 For more information on circular buffers, you can read about them [here](https://en.wikipedia.org/wiki/Circular_buffer)

-Every sensor reading takes up exactly 6 bytes, or 48 bits, and all readings are stored in the buffer back to back and in order.
-The exact structure of each reading is as follows (it's more useful to view the reading as one 48 bit long piece of data, even though it's written as 6 bytes):
+Every sensor reading takes up exactly 10 bytes, the first 4 are a timestamp representing when the reading was started in microseconds since the program started running, and the next 6 contain all the sensor's data.
+It's more useful to view them as a single 48 bit long piece of data however, since the data doesn't match up cleanly with the boundaries of bytes.
+The bit-structure of the 6 data bytes are as follows:
 - bits 0~9:   Value read from pin A0 (analog sensor 1 0~5v)
 - bits 10~19: Value read from pin A1 (analog sensor 1 -10~+10v)
 - bits 20~29: Value read from pin A2 (analog sensor 2 0~5v)